jordan1908-gif/Hotel-Management-System/README.md

 # hotelmanagementsystem
 It is a system where staff can create, read, update, edit and delete booking for customers.
+Upon confirmation, staff can proceed to print the finalised receipt to customers.

 ## Getting Started
 1. Install Apache Netbeans IDE 12.